For full Housing Policy details download the Resident Handbook.

 Students may advertise on-campus events through the use of posters/flyers in the residence halls if they are approved.
-All non-Housing and Residence Life flyers and advertisements requiring approval for posting must be submitted to the Housing and Residence Life Central Office, located on the 1st floor of Campion Residence Hall (CAMP 100).
+All non-Housing and Residence Life flyers and advertisements requiring approval for posting must be submitted to the Housing and Residence Life Office located on the 1st floor of Campion Hall (CAMP 100).
 Once approved, flyers and/or advertisements will be distributed to the residence halls for posting.
-Posters and flyers may only be posted by a member of the Residence Life staff and must be turned in seven (7) days before the date of the event advertised in the materials.
+Posters and flyers may only be posted by a member of the HRL staff and must be turned in fourteen (14) days before the date of the event advertised in the materials.
 Any poster/flyer turned in within less than seven days of the event will not be accepted; the reduced time is not sufficient to allow staff members to pick up their mail, distribute it to the halls, and then post the materials in a timely manner.

 Student Organizations, individuals, or departments that do not comply with the guidelines and procedures may lose their posting privileges in the residence halls.

-Approval: Fliers should be taken to the HRL Office (Campion 100) to be stamped and approved.
-The HRL Office Staff will distribute the fliers to the respective halls.
+Approval: Flyers should be taken to the HRL Office (Campion 100) to be stamped and approved.
+HRL staff will distribute the flyers to the respective halls.

-Numbers: If you would like one flier per residence hall floor/apartment make 37 copies
+Numbers: If you would like one flyer per residence hall floor/apartment bring 42 copies

-*In compliance with the USPS, we do not distribute fliers to individual student mailboxes.
+*In compliance with the USPS, we do not distribute flyers to individual student mailboxes.

-Locations: Front desk/lobbies (based on the discretion of the Resident Director or Assistant Resident Director)
+Locations: Front desk/lobbies (based on the discretion of the Area Coordinator or Assistant Area Coordinator)

 Approval: Posters should be taken to the HRL Office to be stamped and approved.
-The HRL Office Staff will distribute the fliers to the respective halls.
+HRL staff will distribute the flyers to the respective halls.